-SSR's have no moving parts and run silent, hence our term "Quiet Drive".
+Solid state relays have no moving parts and run silent, hence our term "Quiet Drive".
 Mechanical wear or arcing does not exist with a solid state relay.

-Solid State Relay Advantage 2 - Tight Temperature Control
+Quiet Drive Advantage - Tight Temperature Control

 A solid state relay operates at 120 times per second, as needed.
 This control resolution, if we can call it that, is measured in milli-seconds rather than multiple-seconds and presents a great opportunity for the control to make very quick heating decisions resulting in very tight temperature control.

 Heating elements are powered from the AC power line.
 AC is alternating and therefore the voltage becomes 0V 120 times every second (North America).
-Heating elements love to be turned on and off at 0V and they show this love by lasting longer.
+Heating elements absolutely love to be turned on and off at 0V and they show this love by lasting longer.